 Instead of taking his man on, as he so often did, the Gunners Legend took a couple of touches to bring the ball inside, before unleashing a bullet strike that flew into the top corner past a despairing David James.
 Take a bow son, take a bow.

 If the last strike was all about power and precision, Henry’s screamer against Man United was all about improvisation and technique.

 There seemed to be little danger as the ball was rolled into the Frenchman on the edge of United’s box with his back to goal.
-United’s full back Denis Irwin was touch tight, but what Henry did next would leave United’s players in shock and Arsenal fans bouncing around in ecstasy.
+United’s full back Denis Irwin was touch tight, but what Henry did next would leave the Red Devils players in shock and Arsenal fans bouncing around in ecstasy.

 Arsenal v Liverpool 2004

 Yet another magnificent solo goal by Henry.
 Gilberto Silva flicked the ball to him near the halfway line; Henry then set off on a powerful run past Didi Hamann, before sending his now Sky Sports colleague, Jamie Carragher, “out for a hot dog” after feigning to shoot with his right foot.
 Once in the box, Henry slotted a trademark low curling effort into the bottom corner.
 Unstoppable.

 Arsenal v Charlton 2004